 The short-lived X-Men spinoff comic District X has such an ending.
 It features the POV character, Officer Ismael Oetega, managing to rebuilt his shattered family life; however, this comes at the cost of his daughter's life and the mutant gifts of almost everyone in Mutant Town.
 Also, a recurring character stayed in one place too long and turned into a tree.

-In Joss Whedon's run on Astonishing X-Men, the X-Men managed to save the world from a large bullet that was sent by the citizens of the Breakworld, but Kitty Pryde ends up being stuck in the bullet after phasing it to make it pass through the Earth and ends up spiraling out towards space.
-The second to last panels had Colossus looking up at the sky in sadness.
+At the end of Joss Whedon's run on Astonishing X-Men, the X-Men managed to save the world from a large bullet that was sent by the citizens of the Breakworld, but Kitty Pryde ends up being stuck in the bullet after phasing it to make it pass through the Earth and ends up spiraling out towards space.
+The second-to-last panels had Colossus looking up at the sky in sadness.

 The ending of Bone is quite bittersweet.
 The Lord of Locusts is destroyed, Kingdok and Briar are killed, Thorn becomes queen, the Valley is at peace, and Fone Bone makes peace with the two Stupid Rat Creatures.
 But Lucius is dead, Fone Bone and Thorn will probably never see each other again, and the Bone cousins have to leave the valley forever.
 The last scene has the Bone cousins and Bartelby heading out into the desert together, planning to return to Boneville...